ucczs/Eqiva-Smart-Radiator-Thermostat/README.md

 $ ./eqiva.py Wohnz --temp 16.5
 ```

-Set the temperature to temperature that has been configured to be the eco temperature:
+Set the temperature to the configured eco temperature:
 ```
 $ ./eqiva.py Wohnz --temp eco
 ```

-Set the temperature to temperature that has been configured to be the comfort temperature:
+Set the temperature to the configured comfort temperature:
 ```
 $ ./eqiva.py Wohnz --temp comfort
 ```